Wakaba2/World-Renderer/README.md

 There are extra procedure templates in the directory "templates", and you can download and use them just like the built-in templates.

 # Changelog
+v1.8.0
+Added supports for custom light colors
+Added some procedures to get data for rendering
+Some fixes and improvements
+Fixed some bugs

 v1.7.1
 Some fixes and improvements
 Fixed some bugs